henchicky/WishHub/README.md

 Others:
 1) git clone https://github.com/henchicky/WishHub.git

-2) Download and install latest version of Android Studio from https://developer.android.com/studio
+2) Download and install latest version of [Android Studio](https://developer.android.com/studio)

 3) Install a device emulator, and click the run app button.
 WishHub should open on an emulator on your laptop.
 (Refer to guide here)